csbio-njust-edu/muttmpredictor/README.md

 ## (Ⅳ) Mutation Prediction
 ### (1) 546 mutations dataset
-As for the 546 mutation dataset, we upload the EXCEL FILE which contains the detailed information for each mutation, as listed in "(2) Detailed information of 546 mutations and predictors' output", displayed in mutTMPredictor webserver (http://csbio.njust.edu.cn/bioinf/muttmpredictor).
+As for the 546 mutation dataset, we upload the EXCEL FILE which contains the detailed information for each mutation, as listed in "(2) Detailed information of 546 mutations and predictors' output", displayed in MutTMPredictor webserver (http://csbio.njust.edu.cn/bioinf/muttmpredictor).
 Besides, we also displayed the meaning of each row of the EXCEL FILE in "The rows of 546 mutations excel file" part of the webserver.

 ### (1) 67584 mutations dataset
 ### Single mutation prediction